Review: Hi-Lo Hotel, Autograph Collection in Portland Oregon

 The Restaurant – Alto Bajo:

-The hotel only has valet parking, which is also another drawback so you may want to park in one of the lots nearby if that’s not to your liking.
-There is also street parking depending on the time of day and day of week you are there.
+The hotel has off-site self park for $25USD per day and valet parking for $43USD per day.
+We often chose to park at one of the lots nearby or on the street to save on the cost of parking.
+There is also free street parking depending on the time of day and day of week you are there.

 If you’re looking for a comfortable stay in a hotel that does luxury without being too pretentious, this is a great hotel for you.
 It’s conveniently located in Portland if you want to explore downtown and beyond.
 We’ve already booked for our annual trip to Portland for the Oregon Brewers Festival!